 What is Responsible Gambling?

-Responsible gambling means participating in gambling activities without being at risk of experiencing harm or causing harm to others.
+Responsible gambling means participating in gambling activities with less risk of experiencing harm or causing harm to others.

 The Importance of Responsible Gambling

-Responsible gambling protects players from harm by empowering them with information and tools to keep their play safe.
-Responsible gambling is preventative and can stop harm before it starts.
+iGaming Ontario Operators help protect players from gambling harms by empowering them with information and tools to play safer.
+Responsible gambling can prevent or reduce harm.

 Responsible gambling can also help you enjoy your playing experience more.
 Imagine spending more than you planned to because you didn’t know how to make a wager.
 Not very much fun, right?
 But if you learn how the games work, understand the odds of winning and have realistic expectations about winning, you might find that you’ll have a better time.

-View this PSA produced by the Responsible Gambling Council in partnership with ThinkTV to educate people about the risks of online gambling.
+Check out this Public Service Announcement (PSA) produced by the Responsible Gambling Council in partnership with ThinkTV to educate people about the risks of online gambling:

 1